DoTheEvo/selfhosted-apps-docker/README.md

 the shit here is pretty hand holding and detailed, but it still should not be your first time running a docker container.

-a certain format is followed
+a certain format is followed in the services pages

 * **Purpose & Overview** - basic overview and intented use
 * **Files and directory structure** - lists all the files/folder involved